Jubatian/rrpge-spec/specs/userlib/dlist.rst

 Display List Definition & Process flags register), sets display list clear controls by the provided value, finally transferring to us_dbus_getlist to process frame hooks and to return the work display list.

-The display list parameters are written out in the respective CPU RAM variables after the current mode flags (4 / 8 bit mode, double scan) are added to them.

 0xE050: Flip pages